tusharlock10/FileTransfer/README.md

 ## Getting Started
 This is not a python module, but an end-user program.
 The source code is available here, you can simply download it use it.
-But for Windows users, you can either download python from [here](https://www.python.org/downloads/).
-Python is already installed on Linux/ macOS systems, also, this script is compatible with both, Python 3.x and 2.x.

-For Windows users, you can download this source code and download Python with it, or you can also download the executable file from [here](Link-to-be-added-soon).
+For ***Linux / macOS*** - You have to download the source code from here and run ```main.py```.
+It is compatible for Python 2 & 3 which comes pre-installed on both systems.

+For ***Windows*** - Python is not pre-installed on Windows, so you have to download it